-If there is cause to suspect a child is suffering or is likely to suffer significant harm, a strategy discussion will be convened by the Designated Officer or the police in accordance with the statutory guidance Working Together to Safeguard Children.
-If the allegation is about physical contact, the strategy discussion or initial evaluation with the police will take into account that teachers and other school and college staff are entitled to use reasonable force to control or restrain children in certain circumstances, including dealing with disruptive behaviour.
+If there is cause to suspect a child is suffering or is likely to suffer significant harm, a 'strategy discussion' will usually be convened by the KESB/Police the Police.
+If the allegation is about physical contact, the 'strategy discussion' or initial evaluation with the Police will take into account that teachers and other school staff are entitled to use reasonable force to control or restrain children in certain circumstances, including dealing with disruptive behaviour.

-Where a strategy discussion is needed, or police or KESB need to be involved, the case manager (school) will not inform the accused person until those agencies have been consulted, and have agreed what information can be disclosed to the accused.
-The case manager should only inform the accused person about the allegation after consulting the Designated Officer(s) and actions have been decided.
-It is extremely important that the case manager provides the accused with as much information as possible at that time.
+Where a 'strategy discussion' is needed, the Principal/DE (in cases which involve the Principal) will not inform the accused person until those agencies have been consulted and have agreed what information can be disclosed to the accused.
+The Principal/DE should only inform the accused person about the allegation after consulting with the external agencies and actions have been decided.
+It is extremely important that the Principal/DE provides the accused with as much information as possible at that time without prejudicing any investigations.

-Where it is clear that an investigation by the police or KESB is unnecessary, or the strategy discussion or initial evaluation decides that is the case, the Designated Officer(s) will discuss the next steps with the case manager.
+Where it is clear that an investigation by the Police or KESB is unnecessary, or the 'strategy discussion' or initial evaluation decides that is the case, the Principal/DE will discuss the next steps with the HoHR and RSL.
 In those circumstances, the options open to the school depend on the nature and circumstances of the allegation and the evidence and information available.
 This will range from taking no further action to dismissal or a decision not to use the person's services in future.
 Suspension should not be the default position: an individual should be suspended only if there is no reasonable alternative (see guidance on suspension, below).

-Internal investigations
+Internal school investigations

 In some cases, further enquiries will be needed to enable a decision about how to proceed.
-If so, the Designated Officer(s) will discuss with the case manager how and by whom the investigation will be undertaken.
-In straightforward cases, an internal investigation will be agreed upon and should normally be undertaken by a senior member of school staff.
-Where necessary, due to lack of resource or the nature or complexity of the allegation, the allegation will require an independent investigator.
-An independent investigator will be appointed by the Principal of HR on behalf of the Group Director of Education.
+If so, the KESB/Police will discuss with the Principal how and by whom the investigation will be undertaken.
+In straightforward cases, an internal school investigation will be agreed upon and should normally be undertaken by a senior member of school staff such as the DSL Where necessary, due to lack of resource or the nature or complexity of the allegation, the allegation will require an independent investigator.
+An independent investigator will be appointed by the HoHR in conjunction with the DE.
+The independent investigator may be an employee at another Cognita school, the RSL, or an appointed individual external to Cognita.